 The profitability of our business depends significantly on reimbursement rates for our services.
 Approximately 79% of our revenue is generated by providing health care services, a major portion of which is reimbursed by either public health care organizations or private payors.
 For the six months ended June 30, 2023, approximately 25% of our consolidated revenue was attributable to reimbursements from U.S. federal health care benefit programs, such as Medicare and Medicaid.
 Legislative changes could affect Medicare reimbursement rates for a significant portion of the services we provide as well as the scope of Medicare coverage.
 A decrease in reimbursement rates or the scope of coverage could have a material adverse effect on our business, financial position and results of operations and thus on our capacity to generate cash flow.
-See "I. Macroeconomic and sector-specific environment," above.
+See "I. Overview," above.

-We intend to continue to address our current cash and financing requirements using net cash provided by operating activities, issuances under our commercial paper program (see note 7 included in this report) as well as from the use of our accounts receivable securitization program (Accounts Receivable Facility) (see note 8 included in this report) and our bilateral credit lines.
-The Company and Fresenius SE have agreed to terminate the uncommitted revolving credit facility, effective upon the Conversion (see note 7 included in this report).
+We intend to continue to address our current cash and financing requirements using net cash provided by operating activities, issuances under our commercial paper program (see note 7 of the notes to the consolidated financial statements (unaudited) included in this report) as well as from the use of our accounts receivable securitization program (Accounts Receivable Facility) (see note 8 of the notes to the consolidated financial statements (unaudited) included in this report) and our bilateral credit lines.
+The Company and Fresenius SE have agreed to terminate the uncommitted revolving credit facility, effective upon the Conversion (see note 7 of the notes to the consolidated financial statements (unaudited) included in this report).
 We expect that we will have adequate sources of financing available to us notwithstanding the termination of this facility under the aforementioned other facilities and instruments.
 Our Syndicated Credit Facility is also available for backup financing needs.
 In addition, to finance acquisitions or meet other needs, we expect to utilize long-term financing arrangements, such as the issuance of bonds (see "Net cash provided by (used in) financing activities," below).